How to write a salon business proposal

 How do you plan on getting the word out?

-Now it’s time to focus on how exactly you plan on getting the word out along with how much each step is going to cost.
-A salon’s marketing strategy is going to vary widely depending on many factors like location, the target demographic, etc.
+Now it’s time to focus on how you plan to get the word out along with how much each step is going to cost.
+A salon’s marketing strategy is going to vary widely depending on factors like location, the target demographic, etc.

 For example, a salon in upscale Manhattan may want to invest in targeted social media ads while a salon in a suburban neighborhood may want to invest more in promotional materials to be displayed around their neighborhoods and nearby events.